 Treatment for high blood pressure usually begins with changes in diet and lifestyle.
-Medications are used to lower blood pressure in more severe cases (blood pressure of 160/100 mmHg or higher), or when lifestyle changes alone haven’t helped.
+Medications are needed when lifestyle changes aren’t enough to lower blood pressure to the person’s goal.
+People may need to take more than one medication.

-Usually, the goal is to reduce blood pressure slowly and steadily.
-For most patients, you should visit your healthcare provider every 4 to 6 weeks after starting treatment.
-This is long enough to see whether the medication should be adjusted and to monitor for any side effects.
-Keep in mind that it may take 10 to 12 weeks to experience the full effect of starting a medication or increasing its dosage.
-At all follow-up visits to your healthcare provider, make sure that your blood pressure is measured both while you lie down and when you stand.
+Treatment needs to reduce blood pressure slowly and steadily.
+Usually, visits to a healthcare provider happen every 4 to 6 weeks after starting treatment.
+Visits enable the medication to be changed and side effects monitored.
+It may take 10 to 12 weeks to get the full effect of starting a medication or increasing its dosage.

 Rise Slowly to Prevent Falls and Fainting

-A potential complication of drug treatment is a sudden drop in blood pressure, which can cause you to faint or fall.
+A side effect of drug treatment can be a sudden drop in blood pressure.
+This can cause a person to faint or fall.
 This may happen after meals, or when getting up after sitting or lying down.
-This problem is one reason that drug treatment is started at low doses and increased slowly and carefully.
-While you are taking medications to lower your blood pressure, make sure to get up from a lying or sitting position slowly.
-This will let your body adjust.
+While taking medications to lower blood pressure, make sure to get up from a lying or sitting position slowly.
+This will let the body adjust.

 Low Potassium (Hypokalemia)

-If you take a diuretic, especially at higher doses, you may lose potassium in your blood.
-Low levels of blood potassium can lead to muscle weakness or problems with your heart rhythm.
+If a person takes a diuretic, they may lose potassium via their kidneys.
+Low levels of blood potassium can lead to muscle weakness or problems with heart rhythm.

-Your healthcare provider may check your potassium levels frequently during treatment and may recommend potassium supplements.
-Some foods are also good sources of potassium.
-However, some other medications used to treat high blood pressure can cause your body to hold on to potassium.
-Check with your healthcare provider before taking extra potassium or replacing salt with a salt substitute that contains potassium (a good reason to read the label!).
+Note that some blood pressure medications can cause the body to hold on to potassium.
+Check with your healthcare professional before taking extra potassium or replacing salt with a salt substitute that contains potassium.